 Yes, if you’re experienced with home projects that involve the use of advanced construction tools, you can build a carport from scratch.
-However, if you’re new to DIY construction projects, a preassembled carport kit might be easier for you to build.
+However, if you’re new to DIY construction projects, installing a preassembled carport kit might be easier for you.

 Alternatively, if you prefer leaving it to the professionals, we sell a variety of carport sizes and styles to accommodate your cars, farm equipment, and other large items.
 Conveniently order and design one using our 3D customizing tool below.
 Once completed, we’ll deliver and install the structure for you for free.